Rachnerd/angular2/README.md

 }
 ```

 Our people service doesn't do much at this point.
-We want to let it retrieve the people through Http requests.
+We want it to communicate with our backend.
-Before Http becomes available to the application it has to be injected.
+To be able to use Http you have to inject it.

 ```
 In main.ts import CUSTOM_HTTP_PROVIDERS from backend/index and add it as a